HMAS Samuel Benbow

 HMAS Samuel Benbow was an auxiliary minesweeper operated by the Royal Australian Navy (RAN) during World War II.
 She was launched in 1918 by Hall, Russell & Company, Aberdeen.
 She was a Strath class trawler admiralty design.
 The ship operated in Australian waters from 1929, and was requisitioned by the RAN and commissioned on 5 September 1940.
-She was returned to her owners after the war.
+She was resold to her former owners after the war.